-- When braking - In the event of abrupt steering maneuvers and/or when the vehicle's speed is not adapted to the road conditions - In the event of a short circuit or a similar incident, contact a qualified specialist workshop immediately. - Do not drive on. - Always have work on the battery carried out at a qualified specialist workshop. - Further information on ABS (\rightarrow page 140) - Further information on ESP®(→ page 141)
+- When braking - In the event of abrupt steering maneuvers and/or when the vehicle's speed is not adapted to the road conditions - In the event of a short circuit or a similar incident, contact a qualified specialist workshop immediately. - Do not drive on. - Always have work on the battery carried out at a qualified specialist workshop. - Further information on ABS (→ page 138) - Further information on $ESP^{\mathbb{R}}(\longrightarrow page 139)$

-Freightliner Sprinter recommends that you have the starter battery replaced at a qualified specialist workshop, e.g. an Freightliner Sprinter service center.
+Freightliner Sprinter recommends that you have the starter battery replaced at a qualified specialist workshop, e.g. a Freightliner Sprinter service cen-